Shadow-457/Liminal/README.md

 A first person psychological horror game.

-Suddenly you wake up in an abandoned hospital after a strange incident.
+You and your friends were playing truth and dare, everyone took turn and your turn came, You got a dare from your friend to go to an abandoned hospital, at first you refused so they said you got no balls, this hurt you ego, so you decided to give that hospital a vistie.
-You explore the hospital, find clues, discover what happened, and encounter something that should not be there.
+You finally came to that hospital, you explore the hospital, find clues, discover what happened, and encounter something that should not be there.
 The deeper you go, the stranger everything becomes.
 Eventually you discover a portal leading to another realm, as you go through the portal you see the unseen.